-The grant validates the strength of the Aussie startup’s unique eCommerce offering and positions against the likes of Amazon Fulfilment Services.
+The grant validates the strength of the Aussie startup’s unique eCommerce offering and positions the supply chain solution against the likes of Amazon Fulfilment Services.

 Sydney, June 24, 2021, 11:30 AM (AEST)

 Workit Spaces secures almost $900,000 in Government funding to commercialise its innovative eCommerce supply chain solution software SKUtopia.

 Workit Spaces, an Australian startup based in Sydney, is building innovative ecosystems that help businesses thrive.
 Their eCommerce Coworking Hubs represent a microcosm of Australia’s economy and their soon to be released SaaS and order fulfilment solution, SKUtopia was the top funded project in the Federal Government’s Accelerating Commercialisation June round of funding.

 Co-Founder and Managing Director, Talea Bader says the Department of Industry, Science and Technology grant will go towards the pilot testing of the SKUtopia computer vision and machine learning software that reduces waste in eCommerce operations.

 “Our SKUtopia app and robotics fulfillment network is the next innovation in supporting commerce to scale physical operations while keeping control of their brand,” said Bader.

 “We believe our solution will confidently challenge the status quo that has been dictated to the market by Amazon Commercial Services.

 “While eCommerce businesses – and retailers for that matter – can easily create a digital storefront and begin selling, scaling their physical operations is difficult, costly and wasteful.”